techbrij/rag-ai-assistant-langchain-aaidc-project-1/README.md

 **Think of it as:** ChatGPT that knows about YOUR documents and can answer questions about them.

+This project implements a Retrieval-Augmented Generation (RAG) Assistant that combines a vector database (ChromaDB) with multiple Large Language Models (LLMs), supports OpenAI GPT, Groq LLaMA, and Google Gemini.
+The system enables users to ask questions over their own local text documents and receive accurate, context-aware responses.

-## 📝 Implementation Steps
+## 📝 Project Features & Steps

 The project has 7 main steps:

-1. **Prepare Your Documents** - Add your own documents to the data directory
+1. **Prepare Your Documents** - Add your own documents to the data directory in text format
 2. **Document Loading** - loads `.txt` files from data directory
 3. **Text Chunking** - Split documents into smaller, searchable chunks
 4. **Document Ingestion** - Process, embedding the chunks and store the information in the vector database